APPELLATE ADVOCACY PROGRAM

 Appellate Advocacy is an upper-level writing course students take in the summer or fall of their second year at VLGS.
 In this course, students practice advanced advocacy techniques through drafting a U.S. Supreme Court brief and presenting oral argument before a panel of volunteer judges.

-FALL 2023 CASES AND DATES
+Summer 2025 CASES AND DATES

 Notice to Students: Students must, as always, adhere to the honor code.
 You may not review any briefs filed with the Supreme Court or any lower court pertaining to the Appellate Advocacy cases, including earlier cases in the procedural history.